Leading Scottish medical schools and research institutes

 Cancer Research UK Glasgow Centre

-The CRUK Glasgow Centre (CRUK GC) has now combined its strengths in basic, translational and clinical cancer research under the leadership of Professor Owen Sansom who directs both the CRUK Beatson Institute (CRUK BI) and Institute of Cancer Sciences, University of Glasgow (ICS).
+The CRUK Glasgow Centre (CRUK GC) has now combined its strengths in basic, translational and clinical cancer research under the leadership of Professor Owen Sansom who also directs the CRUK Beatson Institute (CRUK BI) and works in close partnership with the Institute of Cancer Sciences, University of Glasgow (ICS), directed by Professor Laura Machesky.
 Combined, the two Institutes are home to over 40 internationally excellent PIs.
 The CRUK BI has a reputation for fundamental cancer research, including world-class metabolism studies and renowned in vivo modelling of tumour growth and metastasis, and leads or participates in large international initiatives and work with industry partners.
 ICS has state of the art facilities at the Wolfson Wohl Cancer Research Centre (WWCRC) and Paul O’Gorman Leukaemia Research Centre where groups focus on cancer-specific translational and clinical research, and leading-edge precision oncology, including for pancreatic cancer (Precision-Panc), leukaemias and more recently colorectal cancer with the recruitment of Professor Richard Wilson (Co-Investigator and Training Lead).
 Glasgow is also home to a CRUK Clinical Trials Unit (CRUK CTU), adult and paediatric ECMCs and the CRUK BI Drug Discovery Unit (DDU) which employs over 30 staff in the chemical and biological drug discovery arena.
 The CTU participates in over 170 academic-led clinical trials (developing and co-ordinating ~30 of these) in conjunction with the Beatson West of Scotland Cancer Centre (BWoSCC).
 These units provide further discipline diversity for clinical trainees.

 Cancer Research UK Edinburgh Centre